Mic92/lognotify/README.markdown

  luainotify (http://www3.telus.net/taj_khattra/luainotify.html)

 #SETUP
-* Make and install luanotify.
+* Make and install luainotify.
 * Download lognotify.lua and put in to your config directory. (~/.config/awesome) or in awesome's loadpath (/usr/share/awesome/lib)